avian-digital-forensics/avian-scripts/_root/inapp-scripts/automation-scripts/script_descriptions.md

 ### Settings
 Settings in *italics* are optional.
-* :root_directory - the path to the Avian scripts main directory.
+* root_directory - the path to the Avian scripts main directory.
-* :archived_prefix - all emails containing this text will be treated as exchange server emails.
+* archived_prefix - all emails containing this text will be treated as exchange server emails.
-* :archived_tag - all emails containing the above prefix will receive this tag.
+* archived_tag - all emails containing the above prefix will receive this tag.
-* :archived_has_duplicate_tag - all archived emails with duplicates will receive this tag.
+* archived_has_duplicate_tag - all archived emails with duplicates will receive this tag.
-* :archived_missing_duplicate_tag - all archived emails without duplicates will receive this tag.
+* archived_missing_duplicate_tag - all archived emails without duplicates will receive this tag.
-* :has_missing_attachments_tag - all archived emails with children but no duplicate receive this tag.
+* has_missing_attachments_tag - all archived emails with children but no duplicate receive this tag.
-* :exclude_archived_items_with_duplicates - all archived emails with duplicates will be excluded if this is set to true.
+* exclude_archived_items_with_duplicates - all archived emails with duplicates will be excluded if this is set to true.

 ## Tag Weird Characters
 Key: 'tag_weird_characters'